A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 For lighter and lower vehicles, racks (called VRA) are also available to allow them to be stacked vertically for transport, maximising volume efficiency for larger civilian cargo aircraft.

-For efficient transport by air, a vehicle about the size of a small to medium size car opens up a lot of possibilities because of the existing civilian infrastructure.
+For efficient transport by air, a vehicle about the size of a small to medium-sized car opens up a lot of possibilities because of the existing civilian infrastructure.
 In some cases, the vehicle might be required to be carried as a helicopter underslung load.
 To grossly summarise a complex subject; Wildcat 1 tonne, Puma 2 tonnes, Merlin 4 tonnes and Chinook 10 tonnes.

-Air despatch platforms, like the ATAX Platform from Irving, feature an airbag system for the heavier loads and integral shock absorption, and the flexible nature of the platform allows the platform to easily cope with ground undulation.
+Air despatch platforms, like the ATAX Platform from Irving, feature an airbag system for heavier loads and integral shock absorption, and the flexible nature of the platform allows the platform to easily cope with ground undulation.

 Each ATAX module supports a 4-tonne load and up to four modules can be combined for a maximum weight of 16 tonnes